Food and food related illnesss

 result in death in severe cases.
 However, with treatment, which should includetalk

-, medical and nutritional counseling, it can be overcome.
+therapy, medical and nutritional counseling, it can be overcome.
 SeveralTwelve Step programsdesigned to help members

 recover from compulsive overeating and food addiction exist today